 Can I receive academic credit for my internship?

 Why are internships important?

 Should I do a summer academic internship?

 Career Connections is here to support you as you set goals for obtaining an internship.
-For personalized, one-on-one assistance, please call 253-535-7459 or visit Ramstad 112 to set up an appointment.
-To view current internship openings, log in to the Career Connections Opportunities Board.
+To schedule an appointment for personalized, one-on-one assistance, or to view current internship openings, log in to the Career Connections Opportunities Board.